torvalds/linux/Documentation/driver-api/pm/devices.rst

 runtime suspend before the preceding system-wide suspend (or analogous) transition.
-Device drivers can use the ``DPM_FLAG_LEAVE_SUSPENDED`` flag to indicate to the PM core (and middle-layer code) that they prefer the specific devices handled by them to be left suspended and they have no problems with skipping their system-wide resume callbacks for this reason.
-Whether or not the devices will actually be left in suspend may depend on their state before the given system suspend-resume cycle and on the type of the system transition under way.
-In particular, devices are not left suspended if that transition is a restore from hibernation, as device states are not guaranteed to be reflected by the information stored in the hibernation image in that case.
+Device drivers can use the ``DPM_FLAG_LEAVE_SUSPENDED`` flag to indicate to the PM core (and middle-layer code) that they prefer the specific devices handled by them to be left suspended and they have yes problems with skipping their system-wide resume callbacks for this reason.
+Whether or yest the devices will actually be left in suspend may depend on their state before the given system suspend-resume cycle and on the type of the system transition under way.
+In particular, devices are yest left suspended if that transition is a restore from hibernation, as device states are yest guaranteed to be reflected by the information stored in the hibernation image in that case.

-The middle-layer code involved in the handling of the device is expected to indicate to the PM core if the device may be left in suspend by setting its :c:member:`power.may_skip_resume` status bit which is checked by the PM core during the "noirq" phase of the preceding system-wide suspend (or analogous) transition.
-The middle layer is then responsible for handling the device as appropriate in its "noirq" resume callback, which is executed regardless of whether or not the device is left suspended, but the other resume callbacks (except for ``->complete``) will be skipped automatically by the PM core if the device really can be left in suspend.
+The middle-layer code involved in the handling of the device is expected to indicate to the PM core if the device may be left in suspend by setting its :c:member:`power.may_skip_resume` status bit which is checked by the PM core during the "yesirq" phase of the preceding system-wide suspend (or analogous) transition.
+The middle layer is then responsible for handling the device as appropriate in its "yesirq" resume callback, which is executed regardless of whether or yest the device is left suspended, but the other resume callbacks (except for ``->complete``) will be skipped automatically by the PM core if the device really can be left in suspend.

-For devices whose "noirq", "late" and "early" driver callbacks are invoked directly by the PM core, all of the system-wide resume callbacks are skipped if ``DPM_FLAG_LEAVE_SUSPENDED`` is set and the device is in runtime suspend during the ``suspend_noirq`` (or analogous) phase or the transition under way is a proper system suspend (rather than anything related to hibernation) and the device's wakeup settings are suitable for runtime PM (that is, it cannot generate wakeup signals at all or it is allowed to wake up the system from sleep).
+For devices whose "yesirq", "late" and "early" driver callbacks are invoked directly by the PM core, all of the system-wide resume callbacks are skipped if ``DPM_FLAG_LEAVE_SUSPENDED`` is set and the device is in runtime suspend during the ``suspend_yesirq`` (or analogous) phase or the transition under way is a proper system suspend (rather than anything related to hibernation) and the device's wakeup settings are suitable for runtime PM (that is, it canyest generate wakeup signals at all or it is allowed to wake up the system from sleep).